 Like other conditions that cause chronic pain, CRPS can also cause sleeping problems, anxiety, mood swings, sadness, and depression.

 When pain is extreme, some people who have CRPS think about death or suicide.
-If you or someone you care about talks about suicide or feels hopeless, get help right away.
+If you or someone you care about talks about suicides or feels hopeless, get help right away.

 There's no one test to diagnose CRPS.
-Your doctor will ask about your symptoms and past health and will give you a physical examination.
+Your doctor will ask about your symptoms and past health.
+You will also get a physical examination.
 The examination may include touching your skin or bending your joints in the area that hurts.

 Your doctor might also compare the colour and temperature of the painful arm or leg with the matching, healthy one.
 For instance, if your left arm hurts, your doctor will compare it to your right arm.

 More tests may be needed to rule out other possible causes of your pain and to make a correct diagnosis.